holoviz/holoviews/doc/index.rst

   pip install https://github.com/ioam/holoviews/archive/v0.8.2.zip

-We plan to have a full PyPI release of HoloViews within the next week.
+We plan to have a full PyPI release of HoloViews by 8 March 2015.